dawidkotarba/interview_questions/java.md

 - What is a critical section?
 - What is thread pools?
 What framework have you used to build such thread pool?
 - Why Concurrency Utilities were introduced?
 What data structures it implements?
 What other mechanisms it provides?
+- What thread safe structures do you know in Java?

 ### Multithreading tasks:
 - Implement good singleton (with serialization / classloading and instantiation problems solved).